 Our unique consortium brings together a network of member organisations, partnerships and individuals across Europe.
 By joining forces and expertise, it combines a range of preceding initiatives to build on, such as the Journalism Trust Initiative (JTI) and the Collaborative and Investigative Journalism Initiative (CIJI).
 With E³J's holistic and integrated concept, our project stimulates trustworthy information for European audiences interested in climate change, public health and migration.

-This project is co-funded by the European Union under the Creative Europe Programme (CREA).
+This project is funded by the European Union under the Creative Europe Programme (CREA).

 Resources